yardexx/freerasp_brick/README.md

 and automate necessary code checks.
 </p>

 > 🚧 This brick is experimental and not stable!
-Changes to API reserved.
+Changes to API/file generation reserved.

+> ⚠ This brick is supported for mason version `>=0.1.0-dev.40`.

 ## Overview
 Setting up freeRASP can be quite tedious and repetitive. freerasp_brick provides you error-prone